-Callie (real name undisclosed due to terminal awkwardness) is a 35-year-old self-diagnosed autistic woman with no particular credentials outside her own experiences.
+Callie (real name undisclosed due to terminal awkwardness) is a 35-year-old self-diagnosed autistic person with no particular credentials outside her own experiences.
 There is no actual evidence of her being three feral raccoons lashed together in a trenchcoat, but they've never been seen in the same room together, either.
 Consider buying her, or the raccoons, a Ko-fi.

 Carol Millman has a degree in Psychology, a diploma in animal health technology, and a diagnosis of autism.
 She is a self-employed dog trainer who specializes in training assistance dogs.

 Diagnosed Aspergers 10 years ago at 45.
 Web developer, graphic designer, all 'round nerd.

 Dallyce is a Texas native who recently graduated from the University of North Texas.
 Her main focuses are philosophy, women's and gender studies, political science, and sociology.

 David is an autistic adult living in the UK.
 He is an administrator and editor at The Aspergian, and he is in recovery from drug and alcohol addiction (now sober) and has experienced several complex mental health conditions.
 His special interests are autism, addiction, mental health and all the places where those things intersect.
 He is also the author of Emergent Divergence on Wordpress and Facebook.

 I am a PDA autistic with ADHD, an autistic husband and an autistic son.

 I am a passionate autistic advocate and my aim is to help to spread awareness, understanding and acceptance of autistics.

 I live in the UK and, other than writing, enjoy several different craft hobbies (when I have time and my PDA lets me indulge!) and talking our son and our dog to the woods for a meander!